jwcarr/eyekit/GUIDE.md

 <img src='./docs/images/screenshot_eyekit.png' width='100%'>

 This will create a new image file ending `_eyekit.png` (e.g. `screenshot_eyekit.png`).
 In this file, Eyekit's rendering of the text is presented in green overlaying the original screenshot image.
 The point where the two solid green lines intersect corresponds to the `TextBlock`'s `position` argument, and the dashed green lines show the baselines of subsequent lines of text, which is based on the `line_height` argument.
 You can use this output image to adjust the parameters of the `TextBlock` accordingly.
 In this example case, we see that the `TextBlock` is positioned slightly too high up.
 If all of your texts are presented in a consistent way, you should only need to establish these parameters once.

-An alternative strategy would be to produce your experimental stimuli using Eyekit.
-For example, you could export images of your TextBlocks, and then display them full-size in some experiment software of your choice.

 Multilingual Support